Corporate Governance

 Where our value creation chain is concerned, awareness of our partners’ business practices and contractual commitments to sustainability standards foster comprehensive transparency.
 The upholding of standards of decent work and respect for human rights are non-negotiable components of GCP’s business premise.
 Our concrete policies, two-person-assurance structures, and other commitments are presented in our Sustainability Report.

-More in-depth information on our corporate governance strategy can be found in the Sustainability Report
+More in-depth information on our corporate governance strategy can be found in the Consolidated Annual Report

 Annual General Meeting